mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_order_return

-<p>Retrieves the details of an existing order return.
-Supply the unique order ID from either an order return creation request or the order return list, and Stripe will return the corresponding order information.</p>
+Retrieves the details of an existing order return.
+Supply the unique order ID from either an order return creation request or the order return list, and Stripe will return the corresponding order information.

 <details><summary>Parameters</summary>